Photos of an Astounding Untamed Garden by Geoffrey Bawa.

 The Water Garden

 The Water Garden is a tropical oasis.
-The pond is shaped like a butterfly and covered with water lilies.
-The area has a number of sculptures and a bench seat beside the pond in the shade of trees.
-Here Bawa would sit and ring the garden bell for his gin and tonic to be brought to him.
+The pond is shaped like a butterfly and is filled with pink flowering water lilies.
+A bench seat takes pride of place beside the pond in the shade of trees.
+Here Geoffrey would sit and ring the garden bell for his gin and tonic to be brought to him.

-The sundial sculpture (above left) in the water garden has an air of decline and abandonment.
-While the sculpture of the pagan god, Pan (above right) was called “Hindu” Pan by Bawa.
-No reason was given as to why he called it such.
+The sculpture of the pagan god Pan was sculptured by one of Geoffrey’s Tamil assistants and called “Hindu” Pan by Geoffrey.
+No reason has been given as to why he called it such.
 Perhaps because a Tamil sculpted it?

 The Plain of Jars

-In a setting of sloping grassy plains with the occasional tall tree, the Ming jars that dot this part of the landscape were added here by Bawa.
+In a setting of sloping grassy plains surrounded by forest, the Ming dynasty-style jars that dot this part of the landscape were added here by Geoffrey.

-Lunuganga Estate is set in Sri Lanka’s wet tropical zone, so tropical fruits, like the Jack Fruit, are not unknown and grow to large proportions.
+Lunuganga Estate is set in Sri Lanka’s wet tropical zone, so tropical fruits, like the Jackfruit, are not unknown and grow to large proportions.

 Cinnamon Hill House

-In a forested area on the western slope, Geoffery used Cinnamon Hill House was used by Bawa as a studio from where he created his architectural designs.
+In a forested area on the western slope, Geoffery used Cinnamon Hill House as a studio from where he created his architectural designs.
 It also served as accommodation for his guests and was the last addition to the Garden.